Revisiting Bi-Encoder Neural Search: An Encoding--Searching Separation Perspective: Related Work

 Bi-encoder architecture is a popular and promising approach to neural search.
 There are many popular pretrained transformer-based models, such as DPR \cite{karpukhin_densepassageretrieval_2020} and RocketQA \cite{qu_rocketqaoptimizedtraining_2020}.
 These models all use the standard bi-encoder architecture with two encoders for the query and the item, respectively, and an inner product similarity function.
 They mainly differ in their training strategy such as hard negative sampling and distilling from cross-encoder model.

 There are several extensions of the bi-encoder architecture such as ColBERT \cite{khattab_colbertefficienteffective_2020} that uses all tokens’ embeddings as encoding output and a specialized similarity function, Poly-encoder \cite{humeau_polyencodersarchitecturespretraining_2020} that generates multiple embeddings for the query and the item, then uses a complex similarity function to search, which is costly at test time, because the search items need to be accessed one-by-one.
 These works have some similarity to the proposed perspective in that they have some functions on top of the encoding output.
 However, they do not explicitly view the model in the perspective of \textit{encoding--searching separation}.
-In fact, the proposed perspective may be used to explain some properties of these models.
+In fact, our approach may be used to explain some properties of these models.

-The proposed perspective shares some similarities with some old neural search methods predating transformers that work on fixed word embeddings \cite{mitra_introductionneuralinformation_2018}.
+Our approach shares some similarities with some old neural search methods predating transformers that work on fixed word embeddings \cite{mitra_introductionneuralinformation_2018}.
 However, they did not have access to context-rich generic encoding operation such as pretrained large language models, as a result, their perspectives did not consider the generic embedding as an advantage, and usually focused on developing complex similarity functions.
 Instead, we extensively analyze the \textit{generic encoding--specific searching} setting to gain better understandings of modern bi-encoder neural search and explore potential improving directions.

 In other domains, ideas and approaches sharing some similarities to this perspective have shown good results.
 For example, in knowledge graph embedding, the relational transformation can be separated from the entity encoding operation, enabling expressive relational modeling and efficient training \cite{tran_multipartitionembeddinginteraction_2020} \cite{tran_meimmultipartitionembedding_2022}.
 In data analysis, rich semantic queries may be performed directly on the fixed embedding space \cite{tran_multirelationalembeddingknowledge_2020} \cite{tran_exploringscholarlydata_2019}.
 In a similar way, the proposed perspective may contribute to both conceptual understanding and better results for neural search.